opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-date-and-time-processing-functions-and-operators.md

   `TIME TIMEDIFF(TIME time1, TIME time2)`

-  `DATETIME TIMEDIFF(DATETIME  time1, DATETIME time2)`
+  `TIME TIMEDIFF(DATETIME datetime1, DATETIME datetime2)`

   Function description:

-  This function performs date calculation and returns the result of subtracting time2 from time1.
-The type of the returned parameter is the same as the input type.
+  This function is used to perform the subtraction operation between `DATETIME` or `TIME` values to calculate the time difference between `DATETIME` or `TIME` values.
+The operation result is returned as a `TIME` value.

   Remarks:

-    - The types of time1 and time2 must be the same and valid.
+    - The types of time1 and time2 must be the same.
 Otherwise, NULL is returned.
+    - The function reports an error in the following scenarios (this feature is compatible with the behavior of this function in the INSERT statement of MySQL):
-    - For example, if time1 and time2 are of the TIME type and the return value is beyond [-838:59:59, 838:59:59], the function reports an error.
+      - The input parameter of the `TIME` type is out of the range [-838:59:59, 838:59:59], or the format is invalid.
+      - The input parameter of the `DATETIME` type is out of the range [0000-01-01 00:00:00.000000, 9999-12-31 23:59:59.999999], or the format is invalid.
+      - The return value is out of the range [-838:59:59, 838:59:59].

   Example: